 I don’t work for critics.
 The purpose of my art is language.
 I am not motivated by “experts”, judges, the art world, or the system.
 I am not persuaded by the latest groupthink or trend.
 I don’t care if “intellectuals” think my work is insipid (well of course it stings a little bit, but not enough to change my ways).
 I work for those who feel something from my art.
 Ultimately I work for God: I follow where I believe I’m lead.
 I chase what I feel is my purpose, not what others tell me to be.

-Know who you work for,
+Know who you work for, and why.

 Always keep it professional, calm, and truthful of course.
 Out class them at every turn, but don’t let them walk all over you and your life, work, etc. Never let them win.